jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ##### Association

 Associative relationships should be recorded between terms that are needed to explain each other, or readily evoke each other, or are etymologically related, or are derived one from the other.
-Although they may be disambiguated in a graph database, in a thesaurus the following **semantic relationships** (and more) are collapsed under RELATED TERM/RT:
+Although they may be disambiguated in a graph database, in a thesaurus the following relationships (and more) are collapsed under RELATED TERM/RT:

 - Cause/effect
 - Process/agent or counteragent